Plumsail/forms-docs/SharePoint/how-to/csl.rst

 For instance, you can create cascading dropdowns which source lists are stored on another site.

-Let’s say, Office and Conference room lists are located on the same site - Assets.
+Let’s say, Office and ConferenceRoom lists are located on the same site - Assets.
 The conference rooms are linked to the offices using a regular lookup field.
 On the form, the list of conference rooms should be filtered by the selected office.

 First, add two Lookup controls to the form.
-Name controls accordingly: Office and Conference room.
+Name controls accordingly: Office and ConferenceRoom.

 .. image:: ../images/how-to/csl/csl_10.png
    :alt: Cascading dropdowns